jovalen/workshop/ejercicio1/README.md

 ## Create a container registry

 In this quickstart you create a *Basic* registry, which is a cost-optimized option for developers learning about Azure Container Registry.
-For details on available service tiers, see [Container registry service tiers][container-registry-skus].

 Create an ACR instance using the [az acr create] command.
 The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.
 In the following example, *myacrworkshop001* is used.
 Update this to a unique value.